 Image fields in your import file must contain the full source URL for a hosted image, which can be used to insert custom, dynamic images in campaigns.

 Website fields can be used to store custom links for each subscriber.
 Use merge tags to insert these custom links into your campaign.
-To display the custom URL your campiagn, use a website field.
+To display the custom URL in your campaign, use a website field.
 If you want to hyperlink the custom URL to descriptive text or an image in your campaign, use a text field instead.
 Website fields must include the full URL of a website, including http://.

 If you plan to use groups in your list, you can add subscribers to groups during the import process.
 The group column must be formatted as shown in the example or you may encounter errors with your import.

-In your file, label the group column to match your group title.
+In your file, label the group column to match your group category.
 For each subscriber, include their group names.
 To add a subscriber to more than one group name, separate each name with a comma and a space.

 Student Events, News, Donations